 1. Basilica of Bom Jesus.
 Special prayers are conducted in this church which is attended by all the devotees.
-Besides prayers, special feasts and exhibitions are organised in Basilica of Bom Jesus.
+Besides prayers, special feasts and exhibitions are also organised in Basilica of Bom Jesus.
 The church bells, the cakes, the music, the ambiance, everything is worth witnessing.
-The western essence blended into this Indian state is what makes Christmas special and unique here.
+The western essence blended in this Indian state is what makes Christmas special and unique here.

+2. Lights and Fireworks.
 Fireworks in Goa are another highlight of the Christmas celebration.
-During the celebrations of Christmas in Goa, the churches are decorated with fancy lights till the new year.
+During the celebrations of Christmas in Goa, the churches are decorated with fancy lights until the new year.
 People from across the country arrive here to capture these special fireworks and decorations in their cameras.

 By Road.
-If you are planning to reach Goa by road then you are required to cover approx. 1,800, 600, 2,200 and 550km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+If you are planning to reach Goa by road then you are required to cover approx. 1,800, 600, 2,200 and 550 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 One may also travel via inter-state tourist buses.
 One way fare from Mumbai to Goa starts from Rs.550, from Pune Rs.550, and from Mahabaleshwar Rs.700.
 The price may go up to Rs.2000 in case you choose luxury buses.
 Another option is to drive to the state via the motorable national and state highways.
 Listed below are the some best routes that you may take if arriving from nearby prominent cities.

 By Rail.
 Madgaon railway station in Goa is one of the major railway stations in the state.
-Trains from all metro cities of India arrive here hence one may consider traveling by train via if looking for a budget-friendly and comfortable travel option.
+Trains from all metro cities of India arrive here hence one may consider traveling by train if looking for a budget-friendly and comfortable travel option.
 Listed below are some direct trains that you may consider if planning for a train journey.

 By Air.
 Dabolim airport is the nearest airport to reach Goa.
-There are regular flights to Goa from all parts of the country.
+There are regular and frequent flights to Goa from all parts of the country.
 All the major airlines such as AirIndia, IndiGo, SpiceJet, AirAsia, GoAir and Vistara run direct and connecting flights to Goa from all the metro and prominent cities and states of India.
 From Dabolim airport, one may take a taxi to travel to the desired destination in the state.

 Leave a Reply: